caos/site/docs/get_started/02-personalization.en.md

 #### Contextual elements

 The purpose of these `elements` is to define the naming and appearance of the application.
-All information needed can be extracted from the manifest.json and an asset folder.
+Most information needed can be extracted from the manifest.json and an asset folder.

-As for now, name of the application, color-scheme and favicons can be defined in a `manifest.json` file and any referenced items such as images or icons have to be provided thrugh an asset folder called `static` located at the root of `docs` folder.
+As for now, name of the application, default language, color-scheme and favicons can be defined in a `manifest.json` file and any referenced items such as images or icons have to be provided thrugh an asset folder called `static` located at the root of `docs` folder.
 For more information see [General Structure](get_started#General_Structure).

 Take a look at this example